Women In Iran: Past, Present And Future

 I completed this essay on International Women’s Day.
 My original intention had been to submit it for publication in an academic journal, but (given the extended period required for academic publishing) time for that is now not on our side.
 I therefore offer it, fully, formally referenced, and carefully advised by Iranian colleagues to whom I owe much thanks, to anyone who would like to know something more about the complex situation in which women and men in Iran now find themselves.
 Your thoughts are also very welcome, in the Comments box at the bottom of this post, below.

-Here again is the link to the essay, Women In Iran: Past, Present And Future
+Please click this link to read the essay, Women In Iran: Past, Present And Future

 You can read this website (and the essay itself) in the language of your choice via Google Translate.